Export module Credit Tools

 After creating export files, the proceedings of d-basics can be reviewed:

-The second tab of the Export module shows a summary of the information that was retrieved from the accounting administration.
+The second tab of the Export module shows a summary of the information that was retrieved from the ledger (administration) in the accounting package.

 The third tab of the Export module shows the export log.
 The export log gives a summary of the events that took place during the import and export of information.